RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.2_trafficsplitting.md

 ## Feature Fix

-The code to fix the performance issue of the user profile service has already been written for you on the 'feature_fix' branch.
+The code to fix the performance issue of the user profile service has already been written for you on the 'workshop_feature_fix' branch.
 Navigate to the workshop directory:
 ```
 cd $HOME/openshift-microservices/deployment/workshop
 ```